We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Probiotic supplements: Taking probiotics may help some people.
 These are beneficial bacteria that support gut health.
 A person may not feel their effects immediately, so they should take them over a few weeks to gauge their impact on gut health over a more extended period.

 - Food diary: Keeping a record of specific foods in the diet and their physical effects will help a person identify primary trigger foods.

 Changes in eating habits can help control symptoms.
 No IBS diet works for every person.
 Therefore, an individual may need to go through a process of trial and error to find a consistent, comfortable diet.

-It is unclear what causes IBS, but experts believe that microbial factors may play a key role.
+It is unclear what causes IBS, but

 Other factors that may play a role include: